timlabs/uscode/United States Code/TITLE 49-TRANSPORTATION/SUBTITLE VIII-PIPELINES/CHAPTER 601-SAFETY.md

     * (A) the nature, circumstances, and gravity of the violation, including adverse impact on the environment;

-    * (B) with respect to the violator, the degree of culpability, any history of prior violations, and any effect on ability to continue doing business; and
+    * (B) with respect to the violator, the degree of culpability, any history of prior violations, and any effect on ability to continue doing business;

     * (C) good faith in attempting to comply; and

+    * (D) self-disclosure and correction of violations, or actions to correct a violation, prior to discovery by the Pipeline and Hazardous Materials Safety Administration; and

   * (2) the Secretary may consider—